ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Initial gaussian filter sigma

-  If greater than 0, spotMAX will apply a Gaussian blur before detection.
+  If greater than 0, SpotMAX will apply a Gaussian blur before detection.
   This is usually beneficial.
 Note that you can provide a single sigma value or one for each axis (separated by a comma).